rainmanh/jumpscale_core8/docs/Walkthrough/SAL/Docker.md

-# j.sal.docker
+# Docker through SAL

-We will go through `j.sal.docker` to manage docker related operations using jumpscale framework.
+We will go through `j.sal.docker` to manage Docker related operations using JumpScale framework.

-Let's check what images we have on the system
+Let's check what images we have on the system:

 ```ipython
 In [14]: j.sal.docker.getImages()